 “No.” I look over my shoulder to make sure Mom is gone.
 It would kill her if she knew.
 “I just saw you leave and come back.”

 “You were spying on me.”
-Disgust colors her words, turning them into a Piscasso of anger.
+Disgust colors her words, turning them into a Picasso of anger and revulsion.

 “No!”
-Defensive now.
-Perhaps I should’ve kept quit.
+I should’ve kept quit.
 What was I expecting?
 A confession?
 Reassurance?
 What?

 “So what, we kissed a little bit.”
 She shoves cereal into her mouth.
 Milk drips from her lips as she chews.
 “Brandon is ok with that.
 We’re in an uncommitted relationship.”
 For a few moments she stares at me, waiting for her point to burn through.
 Finally, she shakes her head, as if I’m too young to understand, as if I’m still the kid who slept with a Barbie nightlight and who’d sneak into her room to try on her raspberry lipstick and bright blue eyeliner.